 HFT 3791 Social Event Planning (3).
 Designed to focus the basic concepts of event planning as they specifically apply to the area of social events and weddings, including infrastructure design and budget management.
-Prerequisites: HFT 3754 or permission of the instructor.

 HFT 3793 Sociology of Leisure (3).
 An introduction to the fundamental psychological and sociological concepts and theories as they relate to the motivation behind travel and tourism.